Pisac, Sacred Valley

 What is a sacred plant medicine ceremony?

 In a sacred ritual known as a San Pedro ceremony, huachuma plant medicine will be offered.
-San Pedro is a heart-opening, consciousness expanding medicine designed to clarify our intentions and deepen our understanding of nature.
+San Pedro is a heart-opening, consciousness expanding medicine designed to clarify intentions and deepen our understanding of nature.
 The ceremony is optional, but is included in cost of the trip.

 What is your cancellation policy?

-In the event that the U.S. or Peruvian governments prohibit travel, the ground portion of the trip will be 100% refundable.
+In the event that the Peruvian governments prohibit travel, the ground portion of the trip will be 100% refundable.
 Participants will book their own airfare and refunds are subject to airline policies.
 Participants are encouraged to secure trip insurance to cover any other circumstances that may lead to trip cancelation or delay.

 Lodging